mc3/serverPKI/docs/installation.rst

         who runs program is DBA

 dbSslRequired
-        If "yes" then connectin will be made with TLS
+        If "yes" then connecting will be made with TLS

 dbDatabase
-        name of databse, used for serverPKI (contains schemas dd and pki)
+        name of database, used for serverPKI (contains schemas dd and pki)

 dbSearchPath
         search_path set at login